-The Department of Anaesthesia at Markham Stouffville Hospital is made up of an interdisciplinary team, including 12 anaesthesiologists, who deliver, safe, high quality, patient centered care.
+The Department of Anaesthesia at Oak Valley Health is made up of an interdisciplinary team, including 12 anaesthesiologists, who deliver safe, high quality, patient-centered care.
 This talented and dedicated group services eight operating rooms with 10,000 procedures per year, comprising ambulatory care and a wide range of subspecialty surgeries.
 The department also supports the obstetrics program and the Alongside Midwife Unit (AMU).

-Department members are dedicated to life long learning, and are enthusiastic teachers and mentors to medial students, residents and allied health professionals.
-Many staff hold appointments with the University of Toronto.
+Department members are dedicated to life-long learning and are enthusiastic teachers and mentors to medial students, residents, and allied health professionals.
+Many staff hold appointments with University of Toronto.

-If you are coming for surgery, please also see the Your surgical care journey and Day of surgery pages, where you will find out important information such as how to prepare for surgery and what to do/where to go when you arrive at the hospital.
+If you are coming for surgery, please also see the Your surgical care journey and Day of surgery pages, where you will find out important information such as how to prepare for surgery and what to do/where to go when you arrive.

 The Canadian Anesthesiologist’s Society has created a helpful frequently asked questions about anaesthesia, which you may wish to read.